 I have been working for Canadian Young Judaea for 8 years as the Biluim Israel Administrator.
 My two beautiful daughters have attended CYJ since they started their journey at Camp Shalom.
-My oldest daughter Lailah, will be attending Biluim Israel this coming summer, while my youngest daughter Rachel will be going to Camp Solelim as a Rookie this summer.
+My oldest daughter Lailah, was a first year staff at Camp Shalom this past summer, while my youngest daughter Rachel has just finished her Post summer at Camp Solelim and will be going to Camp Biluim Canada this coming summer.
 Both my daughters have always been extremely involved in Junior Programming, JOLT, Youth Council, and even Alternative Winter Break.

 Rebecca Haimovitz | Biluim Israel Director